 This definition is compact but is difficult to understand.
-On first view, an alternative exists, that is more straightforward and is easier to understand:
+At a first glance an alternative exists that is more straightforward and easier to understand:

+'''

-''' package MoistAir2 "Alternative definition that does not work" extends PartialMedium(nX = 2, redeclare model BaseProperties = MoistAir_BaseProperties, redeclare function dynamicViscosity = MoistAir_dynamicViscosity);
+package MoistAir2 "Alternative definition that does not work"

+extends PartialMedium(nX = 2,

+redeclare model BaseProperties = MoistAir_BaseProperties,

+'''

+'''

+redeclare function dynamicViscosity = MoistAir_dynamicViscosity);

 model MoistAir_BaseProperties // wrong model since nX has no value

 extends PartialMedium.BaseProperties;

 equation

 X = {1,0};

 end MoistAir_BaseProperties;

 model MoistAir_dynamicViscosity

 extends PartialMedium.dynamicViscosity;

 algorithm

 eta :=p;

 end MoistAir_dynamicViscosity;

 end MoistAir_dynamicViscosity;

 end MoistAir_dynamicViscosity;

-end MoistAir_dynamicViscosity;

 '''

 Here, the usual approach is used to extend (here from PartialMedium) and in the modifier perform all redeclarations.
-In order to perform these redeclarations, corresponding implementations of all elements of PartialMedium have to be given under a different name, such as MoistAir2.MoistAir_BaseProperties, since the name BaseProperties already exists due to "extends PartialMedium".
-Then it is possible in the modifier to redeclare PartialMedium.BaseProperties to MoistAir2.MoistAir_BaseProperties.
-Besides the drawback that the namespace is polluted by elements that have different names but the same implementation (e.g. MoistAir2.BaseProperties is identical to MoistAir2.MoistAir_BaseProperties) the whole construction does not work if arrays are present that depend on constants in PartialMedium, such as X[nX]: The problem is that MoistAir_BaseProperties extends from PartialMedium.BaseProperties where the constant nX does not yet have a value.
-This means that the dimension of array X is undefined and model MoistAir_BaseProperties is wrong.
-With this construction, all constant definitions have to be repeated whenever these constants shall be used, especially in MoistAir_BaseProperties and MoistAir_dynamicViscosity.
+In order to perform these redeclarations, corresponding implementations of all elements of PartialMedium have to be given under a different name, such as MoistAir2.MoistAir\BaseProperties, since the name BaseProperties already exists due to "extends PartialMedium".
+Then it is possible in the modifier to redeclare PartialMedium.BaseProperties to MoistAir2.MoistAir\BaseProperties.
+Besides the drawback that the namespace is polluted by elements that have different names but the same implementation (e.g. MoistAir2.BaseProperties is identical to MoistAir2.MoistAir\BaseProperties) the whole construction does not work if arrays are present that depend on constants in PartialMedium, such as X[nX]: The problem is that MoistAir\BaseProperties extends from PartialMedium.BaseProperties where the constant nX does not yet have a value.
+This means that the dimension of array X is undefined and model MoistAir\BaseProperties is wrong.
+With this construction, all constant definitions have to be repeated whenever these constants shall be used, especially in MoistAir\BaseProperties and MoistAir\dynamicViscosity.
 For larger models this is not practical and therefore the only practically useful definition is the complicated construction in the previous example with "redeclare model extends BaseProperties".